eputkonen/Bookmarklets/README.md

 XrayStackOverlowUsersTampa.js
 - X-ray StackOverflow for users in Tampa and entering keywords

-XrayThisSite.js
-- X-ray the site you are currently on with keywords

 companyONfairygodboss.js
 - Search typed in or highlighted company name on Fair God Boss